totalpaveinc/cordova-plugin-libsqlite/README.md

 To update this package, pull the AAR/XCFramework files from [sqlite-bin](https://github.com/totalpaveinc/android-libcxx-bin) repository.

-To build a new SQLite archive, see the source [sqlite repository](https://github.com/totalpaveinc/sqlite).
+To build a new SQLite archive, see the source [SQLite repository](https://github.com/totalpaveinc/sqlite).

 ### constexpr Build Error